 If fish continue to mysteriously disappear, the need to determine the cause is even more important.

 Some species of fish are not comfortable out in the open.
-They will hide a great deal of the time, and can find some very creative out of the way spots.
+They will hide a great deal of the time and can find some very creative out of the way spots.
 They will wedge themselves under rocks, behind decorations, within clumps of plants, even bury themselves under the surface of the substrate.
 I've even found fish inside of hollow decorations.
 So before you assume the missing fish has vanished for good, closely inspect everything in the tank.
 You might be surprised by where fish will hide.
 Even if you locate the missing fish, you may be wondering why they hide so much and what you can do about it.
 Fish hide for a variety of reasons, from being scared of their surroundings or other fish, to simply not being very social.
 This article has a few tips for coaxing hiding fish out into the open.

-Another reason a fish may be missing is because the fish jumped out of the tank.
+Another reason a fish may be missing is that the fish jumped out of the tank.
 Even if the tank has a cover, if there are any openings, it's possible for the fish to jump out.
 Unfortunately, when a fish jumps, that usually spells doom.
 Unless you find them shortly after the escape, the fish will soon die and dry up.

 Any time you've noticed a fish is missing, the first thing to do is quickly examine the area around the tank to see if the fish jumped out.
 Check behind the tank, and inside the cabinet if the tank is on a stand.
 The distance from the tank that a fish can be found is surprisingly large, because the fish may wriggle around hoping to find its watery home.

 Surprisingly, some species of fish can survive for a period of time out of the water.
-Fish that have a labyrinth organ can survive for quite a while, and may be saved if found in time.
+Fish that have a labyrinth organ can survive for quite a while and may be saved if found in time.
 If you find a fish outside of the tank, and it is not dried up, return it to the tank.
-Watch the fish closely to see if it revives, and add some stress coat to the water to help replenish the slime coat that will have been damaged during it's trip "outdoors".
-If the fish does revive, it will be more susceptible to disease for a period of time, and should be watched closely for symptoms of illness.
+Watch the fish closely to see if it revives, and add some stress coat to the water to help replenish the slime coat that will have been damaged during its trip "outdoors".
+If the fish does revive, it will be more susceptible to disease for a period of time and should be watched closely for symptoms of illness.
 Also observe how the other fish interact with it, as it's not unusual for tank mates to pick on a weak fish.
 If necessary, move the weak fish to a quarantine tank, or put breeder net in the main tank to separate it from the other fish while it recuperates.

 Fish that become sick or stressed will often hide.

 Finding a sick fish that is hiding may be the only chance you have of learning that it is sick and treating it before it dies.
-Sometimes sick fish become very weak, and will be sucked against the filter intake, so make sure you inspect there if you are looking for a missing fish.
-In those cases, the prognosis is pretty grim, but it's better to find them before they die and pass on disease to their tank mates who will probably eat them.
+Sometimes sick fish become very weak and will be sucked against the filter intake, so make sure you inspect there if you are looking for a missing fish.
+In those cases, the prognosis is pretty grim, but it's better to find them before they die and pass on the disease to their tank mates who will probably eat them.
 Any time you find a sick fish, it is best to quarantine it in a separate tank to treat it.
-The reason for this is two fold, first to keep them from being picked on by other fish, and secondly so you can treat the disease they are suffering from.
+The reason for this is two fold, first to keep them from being picked on by other fish, and secondly, so you can treat the disease they are suffering from.